mfkiwl/gnss-sdr-1pps/README.md

 <img src="sortie_phase_zeropm2suitesuite.png">

-where a genuine record was collected (top=Doppler shift of the detected satellite, middle=phase between antennas, bottom=position) initialle (left), then with a spoofing signal generating a location West of France in Britanny (Brest) for 6 minutes, before returning to the genuine signal, and finally genuine signal decoding (right) of the correct location in Besancon (East of France).
+where a genuine record was collected (top=Doppler shift of the detected satellite, middle=phase between antennas, bottom=position) initially (left), then with a spoofing signal generating a location West of France in Britanny (Brest) for 6 minutes, before returning to the genuine signal, and finally genuine signal decoding (right) of the correct location in Besancon (East of France).